Including ways to save money

-Recently, my family and I had our very first no-spend weekend and to be honest; it wasn’t that hard at all.
-There are loads of free activities for families and it’s a great little detox for your spending habits.
+Recently, my family and I tried out a no spend challenge for the first time in ages, and to be honest; it wasn’t that hard at all.
+There are loads of free activities for families, and it’s a great little detox for your spending habits.
 More than that, it can really force you to think creatively and try some new activities!

 Just recently, I read some research by bobatoo.co.uk that said that on average, UK parents pay an average of £100-£300 on days out during the summer holidays.

-To be honest, I’m not overly surprised, with my own bank balance taking a hard hit over the 6-weeks too.
-I would like to blame it on the fact that The Eldest was starting school and I wanted to make memories, but really, that’s just an excuse.
+To be honest, I’m not overly surprised, with my own bank balance taking a hard hit over the 6-weeks holiday too.
+I would like to blame it on the fact that the kids are off school and I wanted to make memories, but really, that’s just an excuse.
 I flashed the cash because I didn’t really know what else to do and generally thought the kids would enjoy an expensive day out more.

 They didn’t.
 They didn’t care and loved whatever we did, even if I spent nothing.
 I’m quite slow on the uptake, but I’ve realized, from those 6-weeks that my time is far more important than my money.
 Something I think we all forget sometimes.